stagbl/stagbl/DMStag/Proposal.md

 DMStag - Component Proposal
 ---------------------------

-`DMStag` is an implementation of PETSc's `DM` abstract class.
+`DMStag` is a proposed implementation of PETSc's `DM` abstract class.

-It represents a topologically Cartesian cell complex based on a grid of line segments, quadrilaterals, or hexahedra.
+It represents a topologically Cartesian cell complex based on a rectangular grid of line segments, quadrilaterals, or hexahedra.
-It provides routines to manipulate interacting fields on these cells and all lower-dimensional cells in the complex.
+It provides routines to manipulate interacting fields these top-level element ands lower-dimensional cells in the complex.

 The intended use is for finite volume or DEC schemes, on regular grids.
 It is intended to be intermediate between `DMDA` an `DMPlex`; it represents a structured grid like `DMDA`, but supports different strata like `DMPlex`.

 ## Terminology